theadamrippon/WindowsDualsenseUnreal/README.md

     Super::BeginPlay();

     int32 ControllerId = 0;

-    // Usage methods available via C++ or Blueprints.
-    // "It is necessary to change the value to false in PlayerController if HapticFeedback is to be used.
-SetDisableHaptics(true) is set by default."
+    // It is necessary to change the value to false in PlayerController if HapticFeedback is to be used.
+SetDisableHaptics(true) is set by default.
     SetDisableHaptics(false);

     // Reset buffer all values
     UDualSenseProxy::ResetEffects(ControllerId);

+    // Gyroscope and Accelerometer are set to false by default.
+Calibration needs to be implemented UDualSenseProxy::EnableAccelerometerValues(0, false);
+    UDualSenseProxy::EnableGyroscopeValues(0, false);

+    // Touch pad values default false, values max 1.0f UDualSenseProxy::EnableTouch1(0, false);
+    UDualSenseProxy::EnableTouch2(0, false);

+    // Level battery Full load max 1.0f float levelBattery = UDualSenseProxy::LevelBatteryDevice(0);

+    // Leds configs
+    UDualSenseProxy::LedMicEffects(0, ELedMicEnum::MicOn);
+    UDualSenseProxy::LedPlayerEffects(0, ELedPlayerEnum::One, ELedBrightnessEnum::Medium);
+    UDualSenseProxy::LedColorEffects(0, FColor(255, 255, 255));

     // Stop triggers effects
     UDualSenseProxy::StopAllTriggersEffects(0);